PedroACFerreira/pedroacferreira.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am Pedro Ferreira, recent PhD in Neuroscience under Prof. João Peça at University of Coiombra.
+I am Pedro Ferreira, recently finished my PhD in Neuroscience under Prof. João Peça at University of Coimbra.
 I am passionate about science and how it can drive change.
 Detail-oriented and capable of managing mutidisciplinary teams.
 Extemely fast learner and proactive.
 Experienced in multi-language programming as well as data analysis and visualization in the context of life sciences.
 Passionate about developing tools to improve research.
 Tech enthusiast and tinkerer.
+In search for new opportunities outside strict academia.

 Here you can find some of the illustrations I created throughout my PhD, either for research and review articles or SciComm activities!